flick0/dotfiles/README.md

     ```
 - ### install any theme from below (click the img to go to the theme's branch)

+- make sure to uncomment the specific source file line in `hyprland.conf` after installing a theme

 <hr>

 <div align=center>